8 Signs He Didn't Pull Out in Time (And What to Do)

 It’s essential to communicate openly with each other and take appropriate measures to confirm or eliminate pregnancy concerns.

-Contraception and Pregnancy Risks of Him Not Pulling Out in Time
+Contraception and Pregnancy Risks of Failed Pull-Out Method

 Withdrawal Method Effectiveness

-The withdrawal method, also known as pulling out, involves the male partner removing his penis from the vagina before ejaculating.
+The withdrawal method, also known as pulling out, involves the male partner removing himself from a woman before finishing.

-While this method of contraception can be effective in reducing the risk of pregnancy, it is definitely not foolproof.
-In fact, it’s far from.
+While this method of contraception can be effective in significantly reducing the risk of pregnancy, it is definitely not foolproof.

-Pre-ejaculate (“pre-cum”), a fluid released by the penis before ejaculation, can contain sperm.
-So, there’s still a risk of pregnancy even if your partner does not ejaculate inside you.
+Pre-cum, a fluid released before finishing, can contain sperm.
+So, there’s still a risk of pregnancy even if your partner does not finish inside you.